Concordium/concordium-node-sdk-js/docs/pages/verifiable-presentations.md

 The SDK contains a helper to create statements about identities, which can then be proven.

-To do so, use the CredentialStatementBuilder, to build a statement:
+To do so, use the _presentation request statement builder_, to build a statement:

 {@codeblock ~~:nodejs/common/verifiable-credential-statements.ts#documentation-snippet}